harpreetsingh/harpreetsingh.github.io/_posts/2017-10-23-chasing-turiya.md

 # Experiencing universal consciousness
 The experience of universal consciousness was truly other wordly.
 I don't quite have words to describe it.
 The gates to universal consciousness start from body consciousness and the meditation session started by making me very aware of my body consciousness (hard to describe) and at some point a metaphorical gate opened and I entered a deeper state and I realised that I was experiencing universal consciousness.
 How do you know it is universal consciousness - you just know - deep in your bones.
 Weird!

-The closest description is when in the move "The Matrix", Neo realises that he is the One - what he sees that isn't the Agents but the matrix running underneath and him and the agents are the same.
+The closest description is when in the move "The Matrix", Neo realises that he is the One.
+He realises that the matrix is running underneath him and the agents and they are the same.
 That description gets you close enough.

 It felt like I was plugged into a battery and getting my charge in.
 Typically, I don't realise that I am connected but now I was completely aware that I am being charged and could "see" the source.
 I use "see" as "see it in the third eye".

-Finally, the "I" disappeared even if it was for a short time and I became part of the universal expression where myself and the chair and then neighbour and her chair were all one.
-Just one part of this fabric called the universe existing in this time and place which had no meaning in this state.
-This state is called "Tat tvam asi" or "Thou are that" or "being one with the force but better".
+Finally, the "I" disappeared even if it was for a short time and I became part of the universal expression where me and the chair and then neighbour and her chair were all one.
+Just one part of this fabric called the universe existing together *Here and Now*.
+This state is called "Tat tvam asi" or "Thou are that" or "being one with the force but better ;-)".

-What I learnt was that the entire experience was perhaps less than 5% of what you aspire to.
+Seems like that the entire experience was perhaps less than 5% of what you aspire to.

 More practice ahead :-).

-I am hooked.